Avoid Getting Sick During Travel: Preventative Measures

 Bring/Wear A Shawl or Scarf

-I don’t only use scarves and shawls for warmth but to cover my face to protect myself from coughs and sneezes of other people or to shield others from mine.
+I don’t only use scarves and shawls for warmth or fashion but to cover my face to protect myself from coughs and sneezes of other people or to shield others from mine.

 Wear Eyeglasses When Flying If You Wear Contacts